 Limitations: the assigned diet was inadequate in protein which may have improved levodopa absorption making it difficult to determine if the observed improvements were due to this or due to the effects of the diet.
 In addition, there was no control group, a very small sample size was followed for a short duration and the potential of a placebo effect must be kept in mind when interpreting these outcomes.

 Study 2 – Phillips et al.

-The second study, conducted in 2017, randomised 47 participants with Parkinson’s to either the keto diet or low-fat diet for 8-weeks.
+The second study, conducted in 2017, randomised 47 participants with Parkinson’s to either the keto diet or low-fat diet for 8-weeks to determine if symptoms could improve on either diet.
 38 participants completed the study.
 Blood ketones were measured daily by both groups.
 Each diet was designed to provide a similar amount of calories and protein.
 Protein intake was approximately 1 gram of protein per kilogram of body weight per day.
 The keto diet contained 75-80% of total calories as fat whereas the low fat diet contained 20-25% of total calories as fat.